-The breadth of learning at Massey means that you will have many different options for career paths in business, government or in community organisations.
+You’ll have many different options for career paths in business, government or in community organisations.

-Social changes in recent years mean a growing number of organisations recognise the importance of employing professional communicators.
+A growing number of organisations recognise the importance of employing professional communicators.
 No matter what career you enter, employers are looking for people like you, who can communicate well.
 Communication skills make a vital difference in your application and job interview, and they also facilitate career advancement and opportunities.